 Having met Chris Hadfield earlier this year on his visit to Life I was excited to find he has recently written a book for children.
 The Darkest Dark is a story about a little boy (Chris) who doesn’t like the dark and is afraid to go to bed.… Read more

 This post has been guest authored by Lyle Armstrong, Professor of Cellular Reprogramming at the Institute of Human Genetics, University of Newcastle upon Tyne, based at the Centre for Life.

-5 July 2016 is the 20th anniversary of a rather special sheep called Dolly.… Read more
+5 July 2016 is the 20th anniversary of a rather special sheep called Dolly.
+Created at the Roslin Institute near Edinburgh, the road to Dolly began in Germany in the first years of the 20th Century.… Read more

 “The chances of anything coming from Mars are a million to one” he said.